Class P4

 p4.client= aString -> aString

 Set the name of the client workspace you wish to use.
-If not called, defaults to the value of P4CLIENT taken from any P4CONFIG file present, or from the environment as per the usual Helix Server convention.
-Must be called before connecting to the Helix Server.
+If not called, defaults to the value of P4CLIENT taken from any P4CONFIG file present, or from the environment as per the usual Helix Core Server convention.
+Must be called before connecting to the Helix Core Server.

 p4 = P4.new